-Homeownership comes with several perks, and among them is the ability to deduct the interest you pay on your mortgage.
-The home mortgage interest deduction allows you to reduce your taxable income by the amount of interest paid on up to $750,000 in mortgage debt — in many cases — during the previous year, which can add up to significant savings come tax time.
+Homeownership comes with several perks, including the ability to deduct the interest you pay on your mortgage.
+The home mortgage interest deduction allows you to reduce your taxable income from the previous year by the total interest paid on your mortgage debt (up to $750,000), which can add up to significant savings at tax time.

 What is the home mortgage interest deduction?

 The home mortgage interest deduction is used to deduct the interest paid on a home loan in a given year.
 Taxpayers can deduct the interest paid on mortgages secured by their primary residence (and a second home, if applicable) for loans used to buy, build or substantially improve the property.

 Taxpayers who took out a mortgage after Dec.
 15, 2017, can deduct only the interest paid on up to $750,000 — or $375,000 for married couples filing separately — of their mortgage debt.
 The mortgage interest deduction limit for home loans originated before Dec.
 16, 2017, is $1 million for individuals and $500,000 for married couples filing separately.

 Your mortgage lender should send you a Form 1098 — a mortgage interest statement — by Jan.
 31, which details the mortgage interest you paid during the prior year.
 If you have more than one mortgage, including a home equity loan or home equity line of credit (HELOC), you should receive a Form 1098 for each loan.

 Can I deduct mortgage interest?

 The interest portion of your monthly mortgage payment isn’t the only type of interest you’re permitted to deduct from your annual tax bill.
 Here are other types of deductible interest to keep in mind, according to the IRS: